-- Stage 2, 3 yards The shooter stands in front of the left target with the weapon loaded, charged, and secured in the holster.
+The shooter stands in front of the left target with the weapon loaded, charged, and secured in the holster.
 On the command to fire the shooter draws and fires 2 rounds to the body of the left target using the point shoulder position, then takes 2 steps to the right and while moving fires 2 rounds to the body of the right target.
-The time allowed for the 4 shots is 4 seconds. - Stage 3, 3 yards The shooter stands in front of the right target with the weapon loaded, charged, and secured in the holster.
+The time allowed for the 4 shots is 4 seconds.

+The shooter stands in front of the right target with the weapon loaded, charged, and secured in the holster.
 On the command to fire the shooter draws and fires 2 rounds to the body of the right target, then takes 2 steps to the left and while moving fires 2 rounds to the body of the left target.
 The time allowed for the 4 shots is 4 seconds.

-- Stage 4, 3 yards The shooter stands approximately between the left and right target with the weapon loaded and charged, at the ready position.
+The shooter stands approximately between the left and right target with the weapon loaded and charged, at the ready position.
 On the command to fire the shooter fires 2 rounds to the body of the right target while taking two steps backward then two rounds to the body of left target.
 The time allowed to fire the 4 shots is 4 seconds.
 After firing, the shooter executes a tactical reload, which is not timed.
-Failure to properly execute the tactical reload, including not retaining or recovering the magazine, will result in a 5-point penalty. - Stage 5, 5 yards The shooter stands approximately between the left and right targets with the weapon loaded and charged, secured in the holster.
+Failure to properly execute the tactical reload, including not retaining or recovering the magazine, will result in a 5-point penalty.

+The shooter stands approximately between the left and right targets with the weapon loaded and charged, secured in the holster.
 On the command to fire, the shooter draws, goes to a kneeling position and fires two rounds to the body of the right target then two rounds to the body of the left target.
-The time allowed to fire the 4 rounds is 5 seconds. - Stage 6, 5 yards The shooter stands approximately between the left and right targets with the weapon loaded and charged, at the ready position.
+The time allowed to fire the 4 rounds is 5 seconds.

+The shooter stands approximately between the left and right targets with the weapon loaded and charged, at the ready position.
 On the command to fire, the shooter fires 2 rounds to the body of the right target with the right hand only.
-The time allowed to fire the 2 rounds is 3 seconds. - Stage 7, 5 yards The shooter stands approximately between the left and right targets with the weapon loaded and charged, at the ready position.
+The time allowed to fire the 2 rounds is 3 seconds.

+The shooter stands approximately between the left and right targets with the weapon loaded and charged, at the ready position.
 On the command to fire, the shooter fires 2 rounds to the body of the left target with the left hand only.
-The time allowed to fire the 2 rounds is 3 seconds. - Stage 8, 5 yards The shooter stands approximately between the left and right targets with the weapon loaded and charged at the ready position.
+The time allowed to fire the 2 rounds is 3 seconds.

+The shooter stands approximately between the left and right targets with the weapon loaded and charged at the ready position.
 On the command to fire, the shooter fires 6 rounds to the body of the right target while taking 3 steps backward.
 The time allowed to fire the 6 rounds is 6 seconds.
 After firing, the shooter executes a tactical reload, which is not timed.
 Failure to properly execute the tactical reload, including not retaining or recovering the magazine, will result in a 5-point penalty.

-PRIOR TO BEGINNING THIS STAGE, SEMI-AUTO PISTOLS WILL BE CONFIGURED SO THAT THE CHAMBER IS LOADED BUT AN EMPTY MAGAZINE IS IN THE WEAPON (SO THAT A SLIDE "LOCK-BACK" OCCURS AFTER FIRING ONE ROUND).
+PRIOR TO BEGINNING THIS STAGE, SEMI-AUTOMATIC PISTOLS WILL BE CONFIGURED SO THAT THE CHAMBER IS LOADED BUT AN EMPTY MAGAZINE IS IN THE WEAPON (SO THAT A SLIDE "LOCK-BACK" OCCURS AFTER FIRING ONE ROUND).